maiaheffernan/maiaheffernan.github.io/_posts/2026-07-13-ADCP-heading-transform-from-June-transecting.md

 <figure>
   <img src="/_figures/TransectPath_throughTime_ebb.png" alt="Description of image">
-  <figcaption>Figure 1.
+  <figcaption class="fig-caption">Figure 1.
 Ship-mounted ADCP path from the major ebb of the day in Penn Cove.
 Colors indicate time.
 The timestamps for hte colobar are in MATLAB datenum format. </figcaption>
 </figure>
 <br><br>